Optometry Preprofessional Program

 Optometrists are trained to provide eye care to people who have vision problems such as nearsightedness, farsightedness, and astigmatism.
 Optometrists spend much of their time assessing the vision status of each patient to provide individualized corrective lenses in the form of contact lenses or eyeglasses.
 They also specialize in low-vision care.

 The University of Iowa does not offer a degree program in optometry, but does offer course work to help students prepare to enroll in an optometry program elsewhere.

 This is a graduate-level health profession that typically requires specific undergraduate courses and usually an undergraduate degree for admission.
-Requirements are mostly in the sciences, including one year each of introductory courses in chemistry, organic chemistry, physics, and biology, each with accompanying labs.
+Requirements are primarily in the sciences, including one year each of introductory courses in chemistry, organic chemistry, physics, and biology, each with accompanying labs.
 Also required is the mathematics prerequisite to physics.

-Acceptance into these programs is competitive, and entrance requirements may change from year to year, so research the requirements for the school(s) you are considering, to make sure you have the most current information.
+Acceptance into these programs is competitive, and entrance requirements may change from year to year, so research the requirements for the school(s) you are considering to make sure you have the most current information.